Chiajna

 Chiajna ([ˈkjaʒna]) is a commune in the south-west of Ilfov County, Muntenia, Romania, immediately west of the capital, Bucharest.
-It is composed of three villages: Chiajna, Dudu and Roșu.
+It is composed of three villages: Chiajna, Dudu, and Roșu.

-The mayor of Chiajna is currently Mircea Minea (National Liberal Party).
+The mayor of Chiajna is currently Mircea Minea (Social Democratic Party).

 Etymology

 Chiajna is a Romanian female name, being a feminine version of "cneaz" (Knyaz).

 In one version Chiajna was named after the wife of Cernica Știrbey, a Wallachian vornic who owned the area where people from Cernavodă settled and founded the village.